 Disability Access & Inclusion

-Council is working on its first Disability Access & Inclusion Plan (DAIP) – a 5-year plan to ensure our region is accessible and inclusive for people living with disability, their families and carers.
+Council's Disability Access & Inclusion Plan (DAIP) is a 5-year plan to ensure our region is accessible and inclusive for people living with disability, their families and carers.

 According to the 2016 Census, just over 500 people in the Wakefield region need assistance in one or more core activity areas – self-care, mobility and/or communication – because of a disability, long-term health conditions or old age.